 Presidential scholarships are available for first-time freshmen based on college entrance exam scores and high school GPA.
-To qualify, a student must have at least an 18 ACT score or a 940 SAT score (CR+M) and must have a 2.5 or higher GPA when applying at the university.
+To qualify, a student must have at least a 2.5 or higher GPA when applying at the university.
 Presidential scholarship awards range in amounts and are renewable each year as long as a student maintains a 2.0 college GPA.
 There is no application and scholarships will automatically be awarded once the student has been accepted and completed the FAFSA.

 Transfer scholarships are available for students transferring to University of the Cumberlands from another college or university who will be enrolled in the on-campus undergraduate program.
 Eligibility and amounts are based on the student’s current college GPA.
 A student must have a college GPA of 2.5 or higher to qualify.
 There is a no application and the scholarship will automatically be awarded once the student has been accepted and completed the FAFSA.

 ARMY ROTC Scholarship